 The Montana Deaf-Blind Project is located at the Rural Institute at the University of Montana- Missoula.
 Individuals from birth through age 21 who are impacted by both vision and hearing loss are eligible for project services.
-Staff of the Montana Deaf-Blind Project partner with Outreach Consultants from the Montana School for the Deaf and the Blind to provide information, technical assistance, and professional development to families and professionals who provide services to individuals who are deaf-blind.
+Staff of the Montana Deaf-Blind Project provide information, technical assistance, and professional development to families and professionals who provide services to individuals who are deaf-blind.

 - Build capacity and improve services within Montana to increase outcomes for students who are deaf-blind.